Daniel-G-W-Hug/ga/README.md

 ## Installing dependencies on MacOS

-    - brew install fmt
+    - brew install fmt         // always required
-    - brew istalll doctest
+    - brew istalll doctest     // only required for ga_test
-    - brew install lua
+    - brew install qt6         // only required for ga_view
-    - brew install qt6
+    - brew install lua         // lua and sol2 only required for ga_lua
     - sol2 to be installed from: <https://github.com/ThePhD/sol2>

 ## Installing dependencies on Windows